 Talk to someone in the industry.

 Entering a new area without prior experience leaves a lot of uncertainty.
 You know your skills, you know what the job is, but there’s still a lot about it you won’t know until you actually start working.
 The closest you can come to gaining this experience ahead of time is by learning from someone else’s experience.
 Find someone in the industry, or better yet, someone who has performed the same job.
 Pick their brain for details, challenges and advice.
 Discuss what skills are best put to use in the position and ask them about their own experience within the position.
+Do your own research into the industry as well.
+Stay up-to-date with new skills and where things are headed.
 Second-hand experience is the next best thing to first-hand experience.

 If you’re looking to get back in the professional work, sign up for FREE with BoomersPlus.
 We help match experienced professionals with job opportunities that fit your skills.
 To learn more, visit our website at https://www.boomersplus.com/ or email us at email@example.com.